seanrobenalt/stripe-microservice/README.md

 STRIPE_SECRET_KEY: `pk_secret0000000000`
 ```

-This repo comes with the `stripe.rb` initializer file so you're all set up
+This repo comes with the [`stripe.rb`](./config/initializers/stripe.rb) initializer file so you're all set up.

 #### Deploying to Heroku